aaavinash85/Python/readme.md

 this repo contains some Python_Scripts
-Mind you these are really different from others
+#Mind you these are really different from others
-Every code is well commented
+#Every code is well commented

-#How to execute--> Python [filename].py
+#How to execute--> $Python [filename].py